Oftentimes people ask me how I make my mixes better in low frequencies. How I ADD PUNCH to my kick, bass, and other low-frequency instruments.

 So, use your ears when syncing your bass with a kick.
 Use equalizer presets, and tweak them to achieve what you want.

-Use compressor to make tight kicks and tie the bass from bouncing in dynamics.
+Use a compressor to make tight kicks and tie the bass from bouncing in dynamics.
 Perfect compressor settings allow your bass and kick to sync well.

-USe stereo imaging plugins to put bass and kick in the right place.
+Use stereo imaging plugins to put bass and kick in the right place.
 However, most mixing engineers don’t put them on either side, because it unbalances the load in the LR speakers.

 3. Use tight kick